dwdyer/fsa/README.txt

   FSA has been superseded in many ways by Anorak (see https://github.com/dwdyer/anorak), a system for generating football statistics as static HTML pages.
-The are unlikely to be any major new versions though improvements submitted via GitHub pull requests will be considered.
+There are unlikely to be any major new versions though improvements submitted via GitHub pull requests will be considered.